-- (b) Additional Development Regulations.
-For properties within this Subarea B with an underlying zoning of single-family residential, these properties shall only be used for residential use or open space. - (3) Subarea C. - (a) Subarea C Development Standards: - 1.
-Base Floor Area Ratio: 60% - 2.
-Maximum Achievable Floor Area Ratio: 12560% - 3.
+- b.
+Side: 0c.
+Rear: 30 - d.
+Third stories shall require an additional 10-foot setback from the front and rear setbacks. - 6.
+Maximum Residential Density: 17 units per acre - (b) Additional Development Regulations.
+For properties within this Subarea B with an underlying zoning of single-family residential, these properties shall only be used for residential use or open space.

+(3) Subarea C.

+- (a) Subarea C Development Standards: - 1.
+Base Floor Area Ratio: 25 - 2.
+Maximum Achievable Floor Area Ratio: 25% (provided, however, for arts and cultural uses, up to 60% shall be the maximum achievable FAR) - 3.
 Maximum Height: 4 Stories - 4.
 Maximum Impervious Coverage: 85% - 5.
 Setbacks: 0 front setback along Orange Avenue, Denning Drive, or Palmetto Avenue, except front setbacks must allow for at least a 17-foot wide sidewalk.
 Where the building requires an additional setback to achieve a 17-foot sidewalk, the area shall be dedicated as a public access easement.
-Additionally, all building setbacks shall be measured from the property line and shall meet the requirements as depicted of 3.1.i.2 - 6.
-Maximum Residential Density: 17 units per acre - (b) Required Development Enhancements.
-In order to be eligible for any Development Enhancement Bonuses, any future development of property within Subarea C shall include the following item(s) from the Development Enhancement Menu: CT.1 - (c) Intersection and Open Space Viewshed.
-Due to the unique shape of Subarea C and proximity to a unique intersection, this additional requirement creating a viewshed shall apply.
+Additionally, all building setbacks shall be measured from the property line and shall meet the requirements as depicted in Section 3.1.i.2 - 6.
+Maximum Residential Density: 17 units per acre - Intersection and Open Space Viewshed.
+Due to the unique (b) shape of Subarea C and proximity to a unique intersection, this additional requirement creating a viewshed shall apply.
 The viewshed area is banded by the lines described as follows: Start where the property lines of Subarea C meet at the intersection of Denning Drive and Orange Avenue; then travel 150 feet southwest along Orange Avenue's southeast right of way line; thence easterly to the point on the west boundary of South Denning Drive that is 150 feet south of the starting point; then north along the west boundary of South Denning Drive to the starting point ("viewshed").
 This viewshed shall be an open space area not available for the construction of structures or storage or placement of equipment, material or items otherwise allowed in the OAO.
-This viewshed is in addition to other setback requirements for Subarea C. - (d) Road Closures.
-Closing and vacation of the Palmetto Avenue right-of-way-may be considered shall be encouraged, subject to City Commission approval, as the street bisects the property and creates limited development opportunities of the site.
+This viewshed is in addition to other setback requirements for Subarea C. - (c) Road Closures.
+Closing and vacation of the Palmetto Avenue right-of-way may be considered, subject to City Commission approval, as the street bisects the property and creates limited development opportunities of the site.
 Driveways that allow public through-access may be allowed in-lieu of vacated streets, if deemed necessary.
 Closed and vacated right-of-way shall be entitled at the same level as the subarea it falls within.

-(e) Additional Development Requirements.
+(d) Additional Development Requirements.